-Montana State University is responding to the novel coronavirus with the university system’s central office in Helena and an on-campus institutional response group that coordinates with experts, health officials and units from across campus.
+Montana State University is responding to the novel coronavirus with the university system’s central office in Helena and in coordination with experts, health officials and units from across campus.

 This employee guidance is provided given the circumstances relating to the coronavirus disease (COVID-19) and is not applicable to any past events and does not create an expectation that these guidelines will continue beyond the COVID-19 situation.